kevinsimper/kubernetes-workshop/04-run-distributed-database-exercise/readme.md

     - name: data
       emptyDir: {}
 ```
-Notice how here we have two containers inside the same Pod defenition.
+Notice how here we have two containers inside the same Pod definition.

-Then we need to create a service `redis-service.yaml`
+Then we need to create a service `redis-service.yml`

 ```
 apiVersion: v1